-5.1.2 Emergency Level Determination
+5.2.2 Emergency Level Determination

 After identification of a dam threatening condition, the dam operator or a qualified engineer will determine if there is sufficient time for additional investigation before declaring an emergency situation.
-Prior to activating the EAP, the IRWD Operations Manager will determine the emergency level.
+Prior to activating the EAP, the IRWD Director of Water and Recycling Operations will determine the emergency level.

 An emergency level determination may be re-evaluated at times during a dam emergency as it may not be readily apparent whether a complete breach will occur or how long it may take.
-The IRWD Operations Manager, in conjunction with IRWD and DSOD engineers, will be appropriately conservative in evaluating the emergency level determination and will provide emergency management authorities with the most complete information possible so that decisions regarding public safety and evacuations may be made quickly and effectively.
+The IRWD Director of Water and Recycling Operations, in conjunction with IRWD and DSOD engineers, will be appropriately conservative in evaluating the emergency level determination and will provide emergency management authorities with the most complete information possible so that decisions regarding public safety and evacuations may be made quickly and effectively.